 - Repeat for each employee until you've updated them all.

 You can now submit your FPS for this period.
 Continue to process using the correct process date from the next pay period.
 Employees with a director status of Director are unaffected as their NIC calculates cumulatively and not on a period basis.
 If you miss or advance a tax period for a Director, the NIC calculates correctly based on the yearly NIC thresholds.
 Changing your pay date means that you can't update a period ▼ Monthly paid example You set your pay date to the 6th of the month but pay your employees the day before, on the 5th.
 You need to move your pay date to when you pay the employees, which is the 5th.
 However, the 5th and 6th are in different tax months.
-For example, you set your process date to Wednesday 6 July, tax month 4, and pay your employees on Tuesday 5 July, tax month 3.
-You can't move your pay date to Tuesday 5 July because you already processed the month 3 payroll, with process date 6 June.
 To resolve this, because you're processing a tax period ahead, you need to pay two periods in one.
-This ensures you process correctly from the start of the new tax year. | Tax month | Process date | Date employees get paid | A | Month 4 | Wednesday 6 July | Tuesday 5 July | B | Month 4 | Thursday 5 August | Thursday 5 August | C | Month 5 | Wednesday 5 September | Wednesday 5 September | - To be able to use Thursday 5 August as the pay date, B, you need to rollback or restore month 4 processed in A. Then, reprocess using Thursday 5 August as the pay date.
+This ensures you process correctly from the start of the new tax year. | Tax month | Process date | Date employees get paid | A | Month 4 | 6 July | 5 July | B | Month 4 | 5 August | 5 August | C | Month 5 | 5 September | 5 September | - To be able to use 5 August as the pay date, B, you need to rollback or restore month 4 processed in A. Then, reprocess using 5 August as the pay date.
 Include the pay from A and B when reprocessing, processing the employee two months salary.
-You can then set up a post tax post NI deduction to deduct the salary the employee already received on Thursday 5 July
+Then, set up a post tax post NI deduction to deduct the salary the employee already received on 5 July

 - If you rollback or restore to reprocess a period, you must submit an FPS adjustment to notify HMRC of the difference